What's UniSysCat all about?

 News

-From archeology to active materials and the origin of life - four new episodes of the podcast "exzellent erklärt" were released from July to September.
+From brain research to dark matter - five new episodes of the podcast "exzellent erklärt" were released from November 2022 to January 2023.

 Energie-Zeitenwende: mehr Effizienz durch bessere Katalysatoren - Video with Youtuber Tom Bötticher